Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, significant advancements in intelligent vehicles \cite{ref1}, vehicular networks \cite{ref2,ref3}, and autonomous driving \cite{ref4} have greatly improved safety, efficiency, and comfort for both drivers and passengers \cite{ref5}.
-Utilizing advanced sensors, such as cameras, LiDARs, and Radars, onboard devices can perform various intelligent applications by processing different types of collected data, such as object detection, multi-modal perception data fusion \cite{ref6}, and tracking \cite{ref7}.
+In recent years, rapid advancements in intelligent vehicles, vehicular networks, and autonomous driving have significantly enhanced driving safety, traffic efficiency, and comfort for passengers \cite{xcheng2022mmwave, xzheng2022multivehicle}.
+Equipped with advanced sensors, such as cameras, LiDARs, and radars, onboard devices can support various intelligent applications by processing diverse types of collected data, such as object detection, multi-modal perception data fusion \cite{droy2023multi}, and tracking \cite{xcheng20233d}.

-Due to the processing of images/videos and the application of deep neural networks (DNNs), such vision-based applications are usually computation-intensive and highly energy-consuming.
-Meanwhile, such tasks in highly dynamic traffic environment typically have stringent delay requirements to ensure timeliness and security.
-However, resource-limited onboard devices often struggle to meet such requirements.
-Fortunately, mobile edge computing (MEC) \cite{ref8} has been a promising paradigm for tackling this problem by providing efficient computing services for devices in their vicinity.
-The research in MEC realm has made significant progress in recent years \cite{ref9,ref10,ref11}.
-Based on these, task offloading and resource allocation strategies that are more suitable for dynamic vehicular networks have also become an emerging research hotspot.

-The seamless integration of vehicular networks and MEC underpins intelligent applications with high computational demands in transportation systems, where MEC servers are commonly deployed on roadside units (RSUs) and provide data access and task computing services to vehicles via vehicle-to-infrastructure (V2I) communications \cite{ref12}.
-Benefiting from their large-scale deployment, such servers usually possess substantial computing capabilities.
-Since they usually serve multiple vehicle users, issues related to multi-access and resource competition need to be carefully considered.
-Furthermore, vehicles in need of assistance can also offload their application tasks to surrounding vehicles with idle resources through direct and rapid vehicle-to-vehicle (V2V) communications, enabling their collaborative execution.
-Nevertheless, in highly uncertain traffic environment, whether surrounding vehicles have sufficient computing resources and whether stable V2V communication links can be established remain significant research challenges \cite{ref13}.